intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ]);
 ```

 With the changes in the ROHD simulator to guard against "write after read", this will fail in simulation.
-If we convert this to use `Combinational.ssa`, we get:
+If we convert this to use `Combinational.ssa`, we can write:

 ```dart
 Combinational.ssa((s) => [